-Admission Arrangements for Community and Voluntary Controlled Schools in Dorset Council 2021-2022
+Admission Arrangements for Community and Voluntary Controlled Schools in Dorset Council 2023-2024

-This is Dorset Council Local Authority's (LA's) admissions policy which applies to statutory school aged children in mainstream schools.
-This policy commences for children applying to schools to start in September 2021 and should be read in conjunction with the Parent's Guide.
+This policy commences for children applying to schools to start in September 2023 and should be read in conjunction with the Parent's Guide.
 The guide along with admissions policies for other types of schools and further information and clarification are available on Dorset's school admissions website.